dredremontes/dredremontes.github.io/_pages/about.md

 ---
 permalink: /
-title: "Computational Mechanobiologist from Peru" &#x1F1F5;
+title: "Computational Mechanobiologist from Peru 🇵🇪"
 excerpt: "About me"
 author_profile: true
 redirect_from: